 The Company calculates its SCR using the Standard Formula.
-The Company remains in a strong financial position with a SCR cover ratio of 210% (2020: 181%).
-The solvency surplus increased during 2021 due to: (i) a decrease in the SCR, primarily due to a reduction in premium and catastrophe risk from the run-off of the insured portfolio; and (ii) an increase in basic own funds, primarily due to a reduction in risk margin as a result of the lower SCR.
+The Company remains in a strong financial position with an SCR ratio of 213% (2021: 210%).
+The solvency surplus increased during 2022 due to a decrease in the SCR, primarily due to a reduction in underwriting risk as a result of insured portfolio run-off and the impact of policy novations.
 The SCR and MCR solvency coverage ratios are shown below.
+The MCR is at the floor of 25% of the SCR.